wing5wong/artisan-whs-static/source/_extracurricular_activities/rowing.md

 **Trainings** are either Saturday or Sunday mornings and three or four evenings per week in summer.
 In Winter, coaches run indoor fitness classes where possible.
-There will be a ‘Learn to Row’ programme for new Rowers starting in September 2025.
+There will be a ‘Learn to Row’ programme for new Rowers starting in September 2026.

 **The season** starts in September/October and ends in March/April after the Maadi Cup Regatta.
 Rowers participate in several Regattas over this time.
-WHS won their first Gold Medal in 8 years at the 2024 Aon Maadi Regatta and also finished 4th overall in the country.
+WHS won their first Gold Medal in 8 years at the 2024 Aon Maadi Regatta then another Gold in 2025.

 **Costs:** There is a membership fee that students pay to the Aramoho club to cover  equipment use.
 Approx $500 - $750.
 Regatta fees are a separate cost to this.
 WHS Regatta fees will be invoiced to parents through school.
+Club Regatta fees are invoiced via the Aramoho Whanganui Rowing Club.
 Fees could vary each year.

 **Teacher in Charge:** Lisa Murphy (murphy.l@whs.ac.nz)
 **Coach:** Axel Dickinson